Six overhead expense benchmarks to live by in your dental practice

 What it is:

-A huge mistake I see practices make when trying to compare their personnel costs to industry averages would be to include associates and other doctors in the mix.
-I know many dentists disagree with taking them out, but trust me on this, if you want to compare apples to apples, don't include your doctors in the personnel costs.
+A huge mistake I see practices make when trying to compare their team costs to industry averages would be to include associates and other doctors in the mix.
+I know many dentists disagree with taking them out, but trust me on this, if you want to compare apples to apples against other practices, don't include your doctors in the team costs.
 I'll tell you where to put those costs later.
 The only exception to this rule is if you have an associate doing hygiene regularly.

 Gross Pay - Hygiene 10%